IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 • Learn about the ExamSoft platform and the do's and don'ts of remote exam test-taking.

-• Take practice exams and receive graded test results followed by an explanation of answers.
+• Take a practice exam and receive graded test results followed by an explanation of answers.

 A digital copy of Title 26 of the U.S. Code can be downloaded and will serve as the primary source material for the course along with various handouts.